Ottawa to target ‘backbone’ Internet connections with $500-million rural broadband program

 Both programs contributed funds to applicants – ranging from large players like Telus and Bell to small Internet service providers – for discrete individual projects that used both wired and wireless technologies.

 Connecting Canadians awarded funds to more than 70 projects that have been publicly announced.
-Its goal was to support the delivery of services that met target download speeds of 5 Mbps and upload speeds of 1 Mbps upload target to 98 per cent of households by 2017.
+Its goal was to support the delivery of services that met target download speeds of 5 Mbps and upload speeds of 1 Mbps to 98 per cent of households by 2017.

+In an e-mailed statement Thursday, Diane Finley, the Conservative critic for Innovation, Science and Economic Development, said she was concerned about the focus in the new program on connecting institutions within communities to backbone networks, stating “people living outside of that community still won’t have access to the Internet they need.”

 The press release and background materials provided Thursday did not specifically set target speeds, but suggested the government would continue earlier efforts to ensure all Canadians have access to minimum download speeds of five megabits per second and upload speeds of 1 Mbps.Report Typo/Error